dutchconnectomelab/CATO/src/structural_pipeline/COMMIT-Filter/README.md

 }
 ```

-**Note:** If you installed COMMIT and its dependencies in a specific Andaconda environment, update the `pythonInterpreter` parameter.
+**Note:** If you installed COMMIT and its dependencies in a specific Andaconda environment, update the `setupPythonScript` parameter such that the right environment is activated.
 For example, if you are using Anaconda and the environment is called COMMIT use:

 ```
-"pythonInterpreter":"/Applications/anaconda3/envs/COMMIT/bin/python",
+"setupPythonScript":"source /Applications/anaconda3/bin/activate COMMIT;",
 ```

 **Note:** The suitable value of the regularization term `lambda` depends on the dataset.
 Update this parameter in accordance with your data.